-His teeth were cleaned today and they had to put him under narcosis to pull two teeth out.
-Once a year treatment that costs a fortune but hey, it's your dog, you love him, you treat him well.
-He has bad teeth, and a lot of cavities to show for.
-But dogs can survive without their molars so I have been told.
+His teeth were cleaned today, and they had to put him under narcosis to pull two teeth out.
+Once a year treatment costs a fortune but hey, it's your dog, you love him, you treat him well.
+He has bad teeth and a lot of cavities to show for.
+But dogs can survive without their molars, so I have been told.
 They eat anyway.

 I bought him from an equivalent of eBay.
-On my own again after a very turbulent period in my life, I wanted the company of a dog.
-So I searched the Internet and found an ad with a picture of a one and a half-year-old creature by the name of Moses.
-His owners lived nearby so I gave them a call.
+On my own again, after a very turbulent period in my life, I wanted the company of a dog.
+So I searched the Internet and found an ad with a picture of a one and a half-year-old creature named Moses.
+His owners lived nearby, so I gave them a call.
 They brought the dog over, I had one walk and the rest is history.
-That was nine years ago and I am still very much in love.
+That was nine years ago, and I am still very much in love.

 Suddenly there is some activity on the balcony.
 I hear him panting and making noises while staring underneath the railing, his rear end up in the air, his eyes fixed on what can be seen is happening outside on the street.
 Another dog is passing by.
-For five minutes he is alert and alive, then he finds his favorite position and lies down again.
+He is alert and alive for five minutes, then he finds his favorite position and lies down again.
 Show over, back to normal.

 Nothing great really happens in a doggie's life but sleeping, walking, peeing, and pooping.
-I am going to fetch him a cooked chicken breast for dinner, so he can have a bite without pain.
-I will do that for the coming few days, then it's back to his normal food.
+I will fetch him a cooked chicken breast for dinner to have a bite without pain.
+I will do that for the coming few days, and then it's back to his normal food.

-When I return in an afterlife I want to be a dog.
+When I return to the afterlife, I want to be a dog.

 Word count: 552